Active Topology Inference using Network Coding: Simulation Results

 \subsubsection{Simulation Setup}

 To demonstrate (i), we consider Fig.~\ref{fig-threeTopologies}(a), which shows the Abilene topology \cite{abilene}, with two sources located at the Chicago and Indiana nodes, and nine receivers, each located at one of the other core network nodes.
 This is the same topology considered in \cite{journal}.
 To investigate (ii), we consider Fig.~\ref{fig-threeTopologies}(b) and Fig.~\ref{fig-threeTopologies}(c).
-Fig.~\ref{fig-threeTopologies}(b) shows a random topology with 2 sources and 7 receivers generated by LEDA \cite{LEDA}.
+Fig.~\ref{fig-threeTopologies}(b) shows a random topology with 2 sources and 7 receivers generated by LEDA \cite{leda}, which can be used to model wireless multi-hop topologies.
 Fig.~\ref{fig-threeTopologies}(c) shows a preferential attachment topology generated by Brite \cite{brite}.
 We pick 2 sources and 8 receivers and we select the route for every source-destination pair, according to our assumptions in Section \ref{sec-statement}.

 We run Alg.~\ref{alg-generalLossless} and Alg.~\ref{alg-generalLossy} in the absence and presence of packet loss, respectively, and we compute the error.
-In the lossless cases, we identify the 2-by-2 types and report the error as a function of the number of experiments $countMax$.
-The only possible error is to falsely declare a type 4 as type 1.
-In the lossy case, we also report the error assuming that there is packet loss in the network (with prob. $p$ independently on every link), and after applying Algorithm~\ref{alg-generalLossy} to each topology.
+In the lossless case, we identify the 2-by-2 types and we report the error as a function of the number of experiments $countMax$.
+The only possible error in this case is to falsely declare type 4 as type 1.
+In the lossy case, we also report the error assuming that there is packet loss in the network (with probability $p$ independently on every link), and after applying Alg.~\ref{alg-generalLossy} to each topology.
 An error in this case can result either from declaring type 2 or 3 or 4 as type 1; or from declaring type 4 as type 2 or 3.
-We consider values of $p \in [0,25\%]$ and $countMax=100,200,250$.
+We consider values of $p \in [0,10\%]$ and $countMax=100,200,250$.

-We assume that individual link delays have a fixed part of 5-10ms (propagation delay), and a variable part, which is exponential with a maximum of 10ms (queueing delay).
+We assume that individual link delays have a fixed part of 5-10ms (propagation delay) and a variable part, which is exponential with mean 2ms (queueing delay).
 We choose a large time window $W=100ms$.
-The offset $u$ is drawn uniformly at random out from $[50,100]ms$, \ie $f=\frac{1}{2}$.
+The offset $u$ is drawn uniformly at random from $[70,100]ms$, \ie $f=0.7$.